henro47/henro47/README.md

 - 👋 Hi, I'm Henro Potgieter
 - 👀 I’m interested in Deep learning, Software development and Web Development.
-- 🌱 I’m currently developing in Node.js, Neptune-software and Java.
+- 🌱 I’m currently developing in golang and react-js.
 - 📫 How to reach me: https://hfr-react-cv.vercel.app/

 <!---